Alternate Health-Related Career Options

 acceptance into a podiatric school of medicine are identical to

-DAT, OAT, or GRE scores are accepted.
+and the MCAT, DAT, OAT, or GRE scores are accepted.

 Chiropractic Medicine: Chiropractic medicine